-Heat the spread, brown sugar and syrup in a large pan, on a medium heat, until fully dissolved and mixed together.
+Heat the butter, brown sugar and syrup in a large pan, on a medium heat, until fully dissolved and mixed together.
 Leave to cool for 5 minutes.

 Meanwhile mix the plain flour, ground almonds, spice mix, lemon rind, bicarbonate of soda and white pepper in a bowl.

 Add to the saucepan of melted sugar and fat and mix well.
-Stir in the aquafaba.
+Stir in the egg.

 Tip the mixture out onto a piece of cling film and wrap tightly.
 Refrigerate for at least half an hour, or overnight.